Symmetry and Topology in a Non-Hermitian Kitaev chain: Conclusion

-With recent experimental realization of non-Hermitian skin effect in mechanical metamaterials~\cite{doi:10.1073/pnas.2010580117,PhysRevLett.131.207201}, topoelectric circuits~\cite{zou_observation_2021,7dvt-k6gk} and photonic systems~\cite{doi:10.1126/science.aaz8727,Xiao2020,PhysRevResearch.2.013280,zhang_acoustic_2021,gao_non-hermitian_2021,zhou_observation_2023,wan_observation_2023}, the interplay between topology and non-Hermiticity has become experimentally relevant.
-The versatility of these platforms allows for the engineering of a wide range of non-reciprocal couplings and effective interactions~\cite{https://doi.org/10.1002/lpor.202400099}, making the realization of non-Hermitian Majorana physics a tangible prospect.
-In this work, we have provided a comprehensive characterization of the non-Hermitian Kitaev chain over the full complex parameter space, establishing a consistent correspondence between bulk topology, zero-energy Majorana modes, and phase boundaries.
+Overall, in this work we have provided a comprehensive characterization of the non-Hermitian Kitaev chain over the full complex parameter space, establishing a consistent correspondence between bulk topology, zero-energy Majorana modes, and phase boundaries.
 For specific parameter regimes, we obtained analytical expressions for points on the topological phase boundary, as illustrated in Fig.~\ref{fig:phase_diagram}, offering concrete insight into the structure of the phase diagram.
 It remains to be seen whether the phase diagram can be determined analytically in full generality, including a characterization of the shape of the phase boundary; nevertheless, our results lay a systematic and broadly applicable foundation for exploring non-Hermitian topological phase transitions in this and related models.